yihong0618/Kindle_download_helper/README.md

 - The cookie and csrf token will expire, just refresh the amazon page again.
 - The program will automatically create `DOWNLOADS` directory under the command execution directory, the book will be downloaded in `DOWNLOADS` directory.
+- Support DeDRM with `--dedrm`
-- If you use [DeDRM_tools](https://github.com/apprenticeharper/DeDRM_tools) to decrypt the key, it will be stored in key.txt
+- or use [DeDRM_tools](https://github.com/apprenticeharper/DeDRM_tools) to decrypt the key, it will be stored in key.txt
 - or just drag it into Calibre.
 Please google it.
 - If the process fails you can use e.g. `--resume-from ${num}`
 - If the name is too long, you can add: `-cut-length 80` to truncate the file name